Blood on the Bricks (Iron City Houserockers album)

 Blood on the Bricks is a studio album by the Iron City Houserockers released in 1981.
 A more restrained album than their previous two efforts, the album was produced by Steve Cropper (of Booker T. and the M.G.'s) instead of hard rock producers as on Have a Good Time but Get out Alive!.
 Among the more popular songs on the album were the title track, along with "Saints and Sinners" (a song about a Vietnam veteran), and "Be My Friend" which includes a guitar riff in tribute to Van Morrison's "Here Comes the Night"; all of which still feature in Joe Grushecky's modern live performances.
 Like the band's previous two albums, Blood on the Bricks would be praised by critics but largely ignored by the public.
 Before their next album the band would change their name to simply "The Houserockers" in an attempt to achieve success outside of their native region.

-The album has never been reissued on CD but was re-released in remastered form as a digital download from Grushecky's official website in 2015.
+The album was reissued in download-only remastered form as a digital download from Grushecky's official website in 2015.
+Most recently, the album was finally reissued on CD by Omnivore Recordings on March 28, 2025, along with a bonus disc of outtakes, demos, and rare live recordings.